henrlly/YourGuide/README.md

 ### Dependencies
-playsound, gtts, pyaudio, peekingduck and SpeechRecognition
+playsound, gtts, pyaudio, peekingduck and SpeechRecognition, winsound

 ### How to use